Priority Programs

 Surrey Schools Jazz Festival

 The Surrey School District has been running the Surrey Schools Jazz Festival for 40 years.
-The 2 day event uniquely combines daytime student competition and performances with evening jazz showcases.
+The two day event uniquely combines daytime student competition and performances with evening jazz showcases.
 The Festival provides students from around the Pacific Northwest with the opportunity to demonstrate their music skills, to learn from each other and from professional musicians and adjudicators, and to perform in world class facilities.
 Many Festival graduates have gone onto successful jazz careers including Jodi Proznick and Chris Williams.

 Music instruction is a priority in Surrey.
 Every school in the district runs a music or band program, however, many are working with outdated or broken or not enough instruments.
 Donations are needed to provide new or renovated equipment.
 The instruments most needed at schools currently are flutes, trumpets, clarinets, various drums and a set of handbells.